Old Town Raahe

 Just a stone’s throw away from the heart of the old town, from the pier of Packhouse Museum, the former sailors’ house, you can start a cruise in the award-winning Raahe archipelago.
 Buy some ice cream and sit down on the pier, just breathe in the fresh sea air, listen to the lilt of the happy town, or enjoy refreshments on the sunny terrace of Ruiskuhuone Café, located in a building formerly used by the fire brigade.

-More information about the history of Raahe (in Finnish)
+More information about the history of Raahe (only in Finnish)

 Samuli Paulaharju: Wanha Raahe